FalkoKotva/OneBot/README.md

 ## Setup

+### Token

 To run this bot, you will need to provide it with a token to use.
 This can be done by creating a file called `TOKEN` in the root directory of the project, and putting the token in here.
 The bot will then read the token from that file.

+### Database

+Run the file at 'src/db_setup.py' to create the database file.

+### FFMPEG

+Download ffmpeg from [here](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z), then take the files from the 'downloaded folder/bin' and drop them into a new directory: 'Derby-College-Bot/ffmpeg/'.

 ## Development Plans